sumghai/ReplimatMeals/README.md

 # Replimat Meals
-Optional add-on module for the Replimat mod in RimWorld, which adds a variety of meal recipes from Old Earth.
+Optional add-on for the Replimat mod in RimWorld, providing a selection of Old Earth meal recipes for your food replicators.

 **Author:** sumghai